MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/copilot/enable-copliot-generative-help.md

 ## Prerequisites

-Make sure that you've  enabled Copilot capabilities in finance and operations apps, as described in [Copilot prerequisites](enable-copilot.md).
+Make sure that you've  enabled Copilot capabilities in finance and operations apps, as described in [Enable Copilot capabilities in finance and operations apps](enable-copilot.md).

 ## Troubleshooting